pimatic/virtualhomeduino/README.md

 quickly hacked together proof of concept stuff for virtualhomeduino

-Replaced WiringX by PiGPIO Tested on Raspberry PI 1
+Replaced WiringX by PiGPIO Tested on Raspberry PI v1 Model B